MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RemoteMailbox.md

 ```

 ### -RemotePowerShellEnabled
-!!!
-Exchange Server 2010

-The RemotePowerShellEnabled parameter specifies whether the user can use Remote PowerShell.
-Remote PowerShell is required to open the Exchange Management Shell or the Exchange Management Console on Mailbox, Hub Transport, Unified Messaging, and Client Access servers.
-Access to Remote PowerShell is required even if you're trying to open the Shell or the console on the local server.

-The valid values are $True and $False.
-The default value depends on the management role groups assigned to the user.
-For more information, see Overview of Exchange Management Shell.

-!!!
-Exchange Server 2013

-The RemotePowerShellEnabled parameter specifies whether the user can use remote Windows PowerShell.
-Remote Windows PowerShell is required to open the Exchange Management Shell on Mailbox and Client Access servers.
-Access to remote Windows PowerShell is required even if you're trying to open the Shell on the local server.

-The valid values are $True and $False.
-The default value is $True.

-!!!
-Exchange Server 2016

 The RemotePowerShellEnabled parameter specifies whether the user can connect to Exchange using remote PowerShell.
 Remote PowerShell is required to open the Exchange Management Shell on Exchange servers, or to use Windows PowerShell open and import a remote PowerShell session to Exchange.
 Access to remote PowerShell is required even if you're trying to open the Exchange Management Shell on the local Exchange server.
 Valid values are:

 - $true: The user can use remote PowerShell.
 This is the default value.

 - $false: The user can't use remote PowerShell.

 ```yaml
 Type: $true | $false